kaiizeninc/backend-exercise/README.md

 * **Security.** You do not need any sort of authorization or authentication mechanism.
 * **UI/UX.** You can have an ugly UI (like default browser styles), and it can have a weird user experience as long as it satisfies the requirements.
-* **Sticking to the repo exactly.** Feel free to deviate from the structure or plumbing provided, and be prepared to explain your reasoning.
-As long you use Postgres, Node, and Typescript, nothing else matters.
+* **Sticking to the repo exactly.** Feel free to deviate from the structure or plumbing provided, but be prepared to explain your reasoning.
+However, Postgres, Node, and Typescript are requirements.
-* **Automated tests.** Feel free to write unit tests if they're helpful, but they're not necessary for this exercise.
+* **Automated tests.** Unit tests might be helpful for the exercise, but they're not required.
+* **Timezones.** You can assume that everything happens in the same timezone.
+UTC is fine.
+* **Coordinate systems, projections, and transformations.** Don't sweat making it perfectly accurate.
+If needed, assume that all geospatial calculations use WGS84.

 ### Getting started

 This repo contains a barebones Node/Typescript/Express app with a Postgres database attached.
 To get started:

+1. Make sure you have Docker Desktop, `npm`, and Node.js installed.
-1. Clone this repo to your machine.
+2. Clone this repo to your machine.
-2. Run `docker-compose up` in the root of the repo in one terminal.
+3. Run `docker-compose up` in the root of the repo in one terminal.
 This will bring up a Postgres database server with PostGIS installed.
 You can use PostGIS geospatial features if they're helpful, but it's not required.
-3. In another terminal window, run `npm run start`.
+4. In another terminal window, run `npm run start`.
 The server will auto-reload when you make changes.
-4. Run `npm run migrate` to execute the `scripts/migrate.ts` file.
+5. Run `npm run migrate` to execute the `scripts/migrate.ts` file.
 This can be used to quickly create your database tables, but it's not required.
-5. Open [http://127.0.0.1:3000] in your browser.
+6. Open [http://127.0.0.1:3000] in your browser.
-6. Edit the application code and refresh your browser to see the changes.
+7. Edit the application code and refresh your browser to see the changes.

 You can use `npm run test` to run unit tests via `vitest` if you need.
 An example test stub has been provided.